-The race to bring commercial space travel to anyone with a bank account balance sufficient enough to cover the cost of a ticket is heating up.
+The race to bring a commercial space flight to anyone with a bank account balance sufficient enough to cover the cost of a ticket is heating up.
 Richard Branson (Virgin Galactic), Elon Musk (SpaceX) and Jeff Bezos (Blue Origin) each founded their private space enterprises in the early 2000s with the objective of one day sending regular old earthly citizens into space.
-One of those companies believes it is now primed to begin commercial flights within months.
+One of those companies believes it is now primed to begin commercial space flights within months.

 Branson, who had initially hoped for a 2009 maiden voyage, says his own flight to space is tantalizingly close after having undergone astronaut, fitness, and centrifuge preparation training.
 In fact, last year a Virgin Galactic crewed vehicle reached the border between space and the atmosphere at 50 miles above earth’s surface.
 Branson, 68, believes he now has the “body of a thirty year old” and hopes to get “down to the body of a 20 year old” prior to his anticipated space travel later this year.
-With Virgin Galactic commercial flights potentially around the corner and the rolls of astronauts set to increase from the current historical tally of about 600, the time is now to understand what it takes to travel to outer space.
+With Virgin Galactic commercial space flights potentially around the corner and the rolls of astronauts set to increase from the current historical tally of about 600, the time is now to understand what it takes to travel to outer space.

 How Virgin Galactic Takes You To Space